MBB-team/VBA-toolbox/_wiki/BMS-for-group-studies.md

 **Thus, FFX-BMS simply proceeds as a subject-level BMS, having summed the model log-evidences over subjects**.

-FFX-BMS is valid whenever one may safely assume that the group of subjects is homogeneous.
+FFX-BMS is valid whenever one may safely assume that the group of subjects is homogeneous (i.e., subjects are best described by the same model $$m$$).

 ## RFX-BMS